dangminhtuanan/xam/README.md

 ![](img/index-page.png)

-VIEW: they can see the details of the products they are looking for (pictures, description, reviews), moreover , they can see MODEL and LATEST PRODUCTS.
+VIEW: they can see the details of the products they are looking for (pictures, description, reviews), moreover , they can see MODEL and LATEST AAN.

 ![](img/shoe-detail-page.png)